Baphomet42/25w02a-text-component-test/README.md

 # Text Test for Snapshot 25w02a

-## This is for demo purposes only, do not use this in a real world
+## This is for demo purposes only, use at your own risk

 This 25w02a fabric mod is a simple proof of concept that explores the possibility of storing all text components as its compound form, and not simplifying texts like `{text:"foo"}` to `"foo"`